Biserial algebras and generic bricks: Minimal brick-infinite biserial algebras

-We claim that $q$ is not in $I'$.
-We need to prove that if $\nu\mu$ is a bad path in $(Q,I)$, then $q$ is not parallel to the good path occurring in $R_{\nu\mu}$ in $(Q,I)$.
-By Proposition \ref{BadPathSocle}, this is possible only if $q$ is an ending subpath of the maximal good path in $Q'$, as otherwise, $w \in I$, a contradiction.
-So assume that $q$ is an ending subpath of $w$.
-We have that $R_{\nu\mu} = \nu\mu - \lambda q$, where $q$ starts with $\mu$ and $\nu$ ends at $b$.
-But since $Q'$ already has two arrows ending at $b$ and since $q$ cannot end with $\nu$, that means that $\nu$ is the arrow on the bar ending at $b$.
-On the other hand, we know that $\mu$ lies in $Q'$ but since $\nu \mu$ is bad, that means that there has to be two arrows ending at $s(\nu)$ in $Q'$, which does not happen for a good barbell subquiver.
-Hence, any good path in $Q'$ is not in $I'$, and this proves that $kQ/I'$, which is a quotient of $A$, is isomorphic to the algebra of a generalized barbell subquiver with a nontrivial bar. \end{proof}
+We claim that $q$ is not in $J$.
+It follows from the definition of good barbell subquiver that $q$ does not contain any monomial relation from $I$.
+Hence, to prove the claim, it is sufficient to show that if $\nu\mu$ is a bad path in $(Q,I)$, then $q$ is not equal to the good path $r_{\nu\mu}\mu$ in $(Q,I)$, where $r_{\nu\mu}$ is such that $R_{\nu\mu} = \nu\mu - \lambda_{\nu\mu} r_{\nu\mu} \mu$ for a scalar $\lambda_{\nu\mu}$.
+Assume otherwise, that is, suppose there exists a bad path $\nu\mu$ such that $q = r_{\nu\mu}\mu$ as above.
+First, we observe that $q$ is an ending subpath of $w$ in $Q'$; otherwise, the assumption $q = r_{\nu \mu}\mu$ implies that $w = \lambda_{\nu \mu}^{-1}q'\nu \mu q''$ in $(Q, I)$ for some paths $q', q''$ with $q'$ non-trivial, which in turns implies that $w \in I$ by Proposition \ref{BadPathSocle}(1) – a contradiction.
+Now, we have that $q$ is an ending subpath of $w$, in particular, it ends at vertex $b$.
+But since $Q'$ already has two arrows ending at $b$ and since $q$ cannot end with $\nu$, by part (2) of Theorem \ref{DescriptionBiserial}, we conclude that $\nu$ is the arrow on the bar (of the good barbell subquiver obtained from $Q$) ending at $b$.
+On the other hand, it follows from the definition of a good barbell quiver, particularly because $\nu$ belongs to the bar, that there is only one arrow ending with $s(\nu)$ in $Q'$.
+Since $\mu$ lies in $Q'$, we conclude that the bad path $\nu\mu$ lies on the good path $w$, which is a contradiction.
+This proves our claim that $q$ is not in $J$.

+We have now proved that $kQ/J$, which is a quotient of $A$, is isomorphic to the algebra $kQ' / (kQ' \cap J)$ of a generalized barbell subquiver with a non-trivial bar.
+Since $A$ is minimal brick-infinite and because $kQ/J$ is brick-infinite, we get $A = kQ/J$ is itself a generalized barbell algebra. \end{proof}

 The preceding proposition, along with our assumptions in this section, completes our proof of Theorem \ref{Thm: Classification of min-brick-infinite biserials}.
 Consequently, we get the following result which gives a full classification of biserial algebras with respect to brick-finiteness.